 Drill in God's redemption plan for the people to learn and follow.

 Warn the Jewish nation, Israel, of extreme consequences if they don't stop worshipping other gods.

 Predict the coming of the Messiah, Jesus Christ.

-There were more than 300 prophesies about Jesus in the Old Testament that came true in the life of Jesus Christ.
-Thousands of years before the coming of Jesus, predictions such as his birthplace, lineage, and method of execution were beyond Christ's control and could not have been accidentally or deliberately fulfilled.
+There were more than 300 prophesies about Jesus in the Old Testament thousands of years before He was born!
+All came true in the life of Jesus Christ.
+Predictions such as his birthplace, lineage, and method of execution, were beyond Christ's control and could not have been accidentally or deliberately fulfilled.
 Some of these prophecies were so vividly described.
 Examples from Isaiah 53, "He was pierced for our transgressions", "He was led like a lamb to the slaughter", and "the Lord has laid on him the iniquity of us all".

 3.1 The Promised Messiah Has Come - Jesus Is Born

 Those who are religious-Jewish today, call Jesus an illegitimate child of a fallen woman, and are still waiting for the promised Messiah.
 Their ancestors did not believe Jesus was the One.
 So, they are still waiting today.

 Jesus is the "Savior".
 Our Savior from what?
 From our sins!
 Without the forgiveness of our sins, God could not be with us, we'd be doomed to hell.

 You may ask, we're good people, what sins?
 See my page on We're Good People, What Sins?

 So, the Messiah was born, and peace on earth and glory in the highest?